Back

 Modélisation 3D de réseaux CVC au LOD 200

-3D modeling of HVAC networks in LOD 200
+3D modeling of HVAC networks at LOD 200

-Fine and very similar networks can also be grouped in a single BIM object, as long as it makes it possible to represent the general volume of these networks.
+Fine and very similar networks can also be grouped in a single BIM object, as long as it makes it possible to represent the global volume of these networks.

-In LOD 300, if there is a discrepancy greater than 3 cm from neck-to-neck between two devices or when a change of orientation is identified, the 3D model is readjusted according to reality.
+At LOD 300, if there is a difference greater than 3 cm from neck to neck between two devices or when a change of orientation is identified, the 3D model is readjusted according to reality.
 To do this, we generally reason on sections of 1 linear meter.

 Modélisation 3D de réseaux au LOD 300

-In LOD 400: the same logic for adjusting the orientation of the networks as in LOD 300 will be applied, reasoning with even shorter sections.
+At LOD 400: the same logic for adjusting the orientation of the networks as at LOD 300 will be applied, reasoning with even shorter sections.
 At the same time, the various layers (e.g. insulation) will be specified if technical information is available to identify them.

 Modélisation 3D de réseaux au LOD 400

-Note that in LOD 500 (or even as early as LOD 400), supplier objects will be used, while in LOD 200 and LOD 300, generic REVIT objects are used in the modeling phase.
+Note that at LOD 500 (or even as early as LOD 400), supplier objects will be used, while at LOD 200 and LOD 300, generic REVIT objects are used in the modeling phase.

 Terminal modeling